smicer66/SmartAgencyBank/README.md

 ## Technical Details

-The HandyMate mobile application is developed using Ionic
+The SmartAgencyBank mobile application is developed using Ionic

 ## Install the Ionic CLI
 Before proceeding, make sure your computer has Node.js installed.
 See these instructions to set up an environment for Ionic.